codeaudit/polyai-models/README.md

 **encode_sequence**

  Takes as input `sentences`, a string tensor of sentences to encode.
 This outputs sequence encodings, a 3-tensor of shape `[batch_size, max_sequence_length, 512]`, as well as the corresponding subword tokens, a utf8-encoded matrix of shape `[batch_size, max_sequence_length]`.
 The tokens matrix is padded with empty strings, which may help in masking the sequence tensor.
+The [`encoder_utils.py`](encoder_utils.py) library has a few functions for dealing with these tokenizations, including a detokenization function, and a function that infers byte spans in the original strings.

 ```python